simonprovost/scikit-longitudinal/README.md

 and predicting longitudinal data, with a user-friendly interface that integrates with the `Scikit-learn` ecosystem.

+For more scientific details, you can refer to our [paper](https://doi.org/10.21105/joss.08481) published in the [Journal of Open Source Software (JOSS)](https://joss.theoj.org/).

-For more details, visit the [official documentation](https://scikit-longitudinal.readthedocs.io/latest//).
+For more technical details, visit the [official documentation](https://scikit-longitudinal.readthedocs.io/latest//).

 ---